-French architect and photographer Philippe Sarfati is launching the crowdfunding campaign for his long-term photography project, Territories.
-The book highlights the importance of imagery in architecture, its strong impact on our perception of built works, demonstrating the potential of allowing more diversity into architectural representation.
+French architect and photographer Philippe Sarfati is launching the crowdfunding campaign for his long-term photography project Territories.
+The book highlights the importance of imagery in architecture and its strong impact on our perception of built works, demonstrating the potential of allowing more diversity into architectural representation.

 Buildings are always shown indirectly – the reader never sees plans or sections.
 In the photographs, we see them through people.
-Philippe shares small anecdotes and information on their designers, engineers, clients, budget, and surfaces in the text.
-That is all the information usually ignored by the general public, but crucial to have a basic understanding of any operation’s context.
+In the text, Philippe shares small anecdotes and information about their designers, engineers, clients, budgets and surfaces.
+That is all the information usually ignored by the general public, but crucial for having a basic understanding of any operation’s context.

 About Philippe Sarfati

-Philippe Sarfati is a 29 years old architect and street photographer, based in Paris where he studied architecture.
-He started his career working as a graduated architect with MVRDV, in Rotterdam, Netherlands.
-Currently, he works as an architect with Clément Blanchet Architecture, Paris.
+Philippe Sarfati is a 29 year old architect and street photographer, based in Paris where he studied architecture.
+He began his career by working as a graduated architect with MVRDV in Rotterdam.
+Currently, he works as an architect with Clément Blanchet Architecture in Paris.

 About Christiane Bürklein

-Christiane Bürklein, a networker, and communicator at heart has been writing about architecture and photography for more than a decade as a blogger and has contributed to various books on photography, architecture, and communication.
+Christiane Bürklein is a networker and communicator at heart, who has been writing about architecture and photography for more than a decade as a blogger and has contributed to various books on photography, architecture and communication.